hawley-jeffrey-bah/payment-accuracy/website/pages/programs/fcc-universal-service-fund-lifeline.md

     Mitigation_Strategy: atp3_1
   - Action_Taken: Planned
     Completion_Date: FY2025
+    Description_Action_Taken: 'USAC will continue to conduct outreach which includes updates to the

+      website training materials, conducting webinar(s) focused on common audit findings, prior PQA reviews and communicating best practices based on the observations.
+      USAC provides annual training and implemented an Online Training Library to provide program participants with tools that they can access at

+      their convenience.'
+    Mitigation_Strategy: app3_1
+  - Action_Taken: Completed
+    Completion_Date: FY2024 Q1
-    Description_Action_Taken: 'Through USAC''s Risk Management Council meetings, the
+    Description_Action_Taken: 'Through USAC''s Risk Management Council meetings, the different

-      different USF program teams discussed strategic initiatives and risk that may impact USAC’s goals.
-The Risk Management Council meetings will continue to provide an opportunity to analyze and respond to identified changes and related risks to maintain an effective internal control system as well as effective
+      USF program teams discussed strategic initiatives and risk that may impact USAC’s goals.
+The Risk Management Council meetings provide an opportunity to analyze and respond to identified changes and related risks to maintain an effective internal control system as well as effective enterprise systems

-      enterprise systems management.'
+      management.'
-    Mitigation_Strategy: app5_1
+    Mitigation_Strategy: atp5_1
   Confidence_Level: 95% to <100%
   End_Date: 12/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false